Requirements for Majors and Minors

 Latin American/Latino Studies

-For a major in Latin American/Latino Studies: 40 credits need to be completed as follows: at least 8 credits in Spanish language courses numbered 201, 202, 301 or 302; GLSP 280 and at least 3 credits in Latin American peoples and cultures (selected from SOAN 226 and GLSP 312 or another appropriate course at a study abroad site); at least 3 credits in Latino studies (selected from HIST 314, SOAN 270 and GLSP 350 (when topic deals with U.S. Latino literature); up to 12 credits completed during a semester abroad in Ecuador or Costa Rica; additional elective credits (at least 11) to be chosen as needed from Latin American history offerings (including HIST 213, 214, 215, 304, 314, 315 and 318) and, advanced content courses in Spanish (including 350, 360 and 362); and 3 credits in GLSP 485.
+For a major in Latin American/Latino Studies: 40 credits need to be completed as follows: at least 8 credits in Spanish language courses numbered 201, 202, 301, 302 or 290 and 291; GLSP 280 and at least 3 credits in Latin American peoples and cultures (selected from SOAN 226 and GLSP 312 or another appropriate course at a study abroad site); at least 3 credits in Latino studies (selected from HIST 314, SOAN 270 and GLSP 350 – when topic deals with U.S. Latino literature); up to 12 credits completed during a semester abroad in Ecuador, Chile or at Linfield if exempted from study abroad requirement; additional elective credits (at least 11) to be chosen as needed from Latin American history offerings (including HIST 213, 214, 215, 304, 314, 315 and 318) and, advanced content courses in Spanish (including 350, 360 and 362); and 3 credits in GLSP 485.

 The Linguistics minor is housed in the Global Languages and Cultural Studies Department.
 The minor is interdisciplinary with requirements in Global Languages and Cultural Studies, Anthropology, Education, Psychology, English and Religious Studies.
-Refer to page 88 for further information and the requirements for the Linguistics minor.
+Refer the Linguistics section for further information and the requirements for the Linguistics minor.

 The ACTFL target levels referred to in the course descriptions below are those proficiency levels described in detail in the Proficiency Guidelines developed by the American Council on the Teaching of Foreign Languages.
 These target levels imply a median performance in the four skills of listening, speaking, reading, and writing.
 Teaching in elementary and intermediate courses is proficiency-based, i.e. with a practical orientation and not a theoretical one.